Medable/Android-SDK/README.md

         });
 ```

-There are some optional configuratio parameters on the _APIClient.Builder_ builder class.
+There are some optional configuration parameters on the _APIClient.Builder_ builder class.
 For example to change the log level you need to use this builder parameter:
 ```java
 .logLevel(APIClient.LogLevel.HEADERS_AND_ARGS)